 Forensic Science, B.S.

-The Bachelor of Science in Forensic Science is accredited by the Forensic Science Education Programs Accreditation Commission (FEPAC) and is offered through the College of Basic and Applied Sciences at MTSU.
+The Forensic Science Bachelor of Science degree is accredited by the Forensic Science Education Programs Accreditation Commission (FEPAC) and is offered through the College of Basic and Applied Sciences at MTSU.

-Though forensic science may not be as glamorous as shown on film and television, the field and its practitioners are on the front lines in the fight to put "justice" in the justice system.
+Though it may not be as glamorous as shown on film and television, the field and its practitioners are on the front lines in the fight to put "justice" in the justice system.

-MTSU's Forensic Science program offers preparation to its graduates for advanced study in forensic science or employment in public crime laboratories, specialized private laboratories, and law enforcement agencies.
-It also helps students understand the role of the forensic scientist in the criminal justice systems, preparing them to present oral and written findings to the court.
+MTSU's Forensic Science degree program prepares its graduates for advanced study in forensic science or employment in public crime laboratories, specialized private laboratories, and law enforcement agencies.
+A forensics degree also helps students understand the role of the forensic scientist in the criminal justice systems, preparing them to present oral and written findings to the court.

 The mission of the Forensic Science Program is to: